Kirschberg32/TensorFlow_22-23/Homework06/README.md

 3. BatchNormalization layers: Avoids overfitting, provides regularization and can improve learning speed.
 It normalizes the output of one layer before it is given to the next layer.
 <img src="Plots/Normalisation/20221210-195043.png" align="left" alt="Plot of training results using batch normalization" width="700"/>
 Batch Normalization does not work very well and seem to increase the amount of overfitting.
+edit: Did not work correctly, we fixed it now.
 <br clear="left"/>

 4. Dropout layers: Prevents overfitting.
 During training it randomly switches some percentage of neurons of network on and off.